jvanhorenbeke/radius-cycling/README.md

 ### TO DO list features:
 - Random fact/stat generator (fastest rider, who runs?, Max power, etc)
+- Make app configurable.
+- up and down arrows.
+- Send slack notification when someone takes over a jersey.
+- How to reflect running miles?
+Should there be a triathlon version?
+What would we measure?
+Total miles, speed, etc?

 ### Technical debt:
 - Clean up jQuery bindings, use better framework